Welcome to the Federal Parliamentary Press Gallery Midwinter Ball.

 Traditionally held in the third week of June each year, it brings together the journalistic, political and corporate chiefs of Australia.
 It is always a memorable night full of entertainment and networking opportunities with the big winner being charity.

 The ball is the premier social event on the political calendar.
 It uniquely includes the senior ranks of all parliamentary parties, including the Prime Minister and Leader of the Opposition, as well as the heads of corporate Australia and of course the Federal Parliamentary Press Gallery.

 It is a night of glamour and irreverence, networking and entertainment, but the good fun is also for a good cause.
-With the help of generous corporate support and an online auction with eBay, the ball has raised $4,453,000 for charity to date.
+With the help of generous corporate support, the ball has raised $5,165,500 for charity to date.

 Spinal Cure Australia, Open Family Australia, The Newborn Intensive Care Foundation, the Smith Family’s Learning for Life Program and The Fred Hollows Foundation.

 Just like the White House Correspondents annual gala dinner in Washington DC, on which it is loosely modelled, the Midwinter Ball has become a firm fixture in the parliamentary calendar.
 Numbers are restricted to 640 guests in the Great Hall of Parliament House and although the limited capacity can be a source of frustration for both organisers and those who can’t get in, it ensures the tickets are highly prized.